mattfarina/farbtastic/README.md

 Farbtastic uses layered transparent PNGs to render a saturation/luminance gradient inside of a hue circle.
 No Flash or pixel-sized divs are used.

-Farbtastic was written by [Steven Wittens](http://acko.net/) and is licensed under the GPL.
+Farbtastic was originally written by [Steven Wittens](http://acko.net/) and is licensed under the GPL.

 Basic Usage
 -----------